gbejula/darey-projects/proj1.md

 - Create AWS account and set up ubuntu server

-- Connected to the EC2 instance.
+- Connect to the EC2 instance.

 - Navigated to download to copy for the **.pem** file